openpracticelibrary/openpracticelibrary/README.md

 ## About

 The [Open Practice Library](https://openpracticelibrary.com) provides information about practices and ideas that empower teams to collaborate and deliver iteratively.
-To learn more about the philosophy behind the library, see [about.md](content/page/about.md).
+Learn more about the philosophy behind the library [here](https://openpracticelibrary.com/about).

 ## Publishing workflow